isik-hilal/book_recommender_llm/README.md

 # Book Recommender using LLM

-This project is based on a tutorial from JetBrains and leverages Large Language Models (LLMs) for book recommendations.
+This project is based on a tutorial from JetBrains(Dr. Jodie Burchell)  and leverages Large Language Models (LLMs) for book recommendations.

 ## Features
 - **Clean and Prep Text Data**: Preprocessing book descriptions and metadata.